 quickly.
 It's one of the cheapest ways to wrap soap.

-HANDMADE PAPER: Many soap makers use this method for wrapping soaps.
-The only drawback is when homemade soaps are out in humid air, glycerin in the soaps will draw moisture out of the air, even through the paper, making soaps sweat.
-After awhile the paper feels grimy, when the beads of sweat seep through.
-Many soap makers just slide a paper band around the bar of soap and that’s fine for square or rectangular soap shapes, but it doesn’t work well on round or odd shaped soaps.
+HANDMADE PAPER: Many soap makers use this method for wrapping soaps, however there is a drawback.
+When homemade soaps are in humid air, glycerin in soaps will draw moisture out of the air, even through paper, making soaps sweat.
+After awhile the paper feels grimy since the beads of sweat seep through.
+Instead, many soap makers slide a paper band around the bar of soap.
+The band works fine for square or rectangular shapes, but it doesn’t work well on round or odd shapes.

 EXTRA SOAP PACKAGING TIPS: